Farama-Foundation/stable-retro/README.md

 python3 -m retro.import .
 ```

-Some plateforms like Sega Saturn and Dreamcast also needs to be provided a BIOS.
+Some platforms like Sega Saturn and Dreamcast also need to be provided a BIOS.
  [List of BIOS names and checksums](docs/core_bios.md).

 The following non-commercial Sega Genesis ROM is included with Stable Retro for testing purposes: